 - Schools embrace the significant role they play in achieving regional prosperity.

-ROI developed the Ready Schools Initiative based largely upon the design thinking framework of the global design company IDEO and the coalition building processes from CivicLab.
+ROI developed the Ready Schools Initiative based largely upon the design thinking framework of the global design company IDEO and the coalition-building processes from CivicLab.
 School districts within the 11-county region of the Indiana Uplands served by ROI are welcome to apply.
-If selected, districts will receive funding and coaching through a 10-month development process and will be eligible to pursue implementation funding through ROI at the end of the development grant period.
+If selected, districts receive funding and coaching through a 10-month development process and may be eligible to pursue implementation funding through ROI at the end of the development grant period.

-Applying districts will be required to complete the online readiness assessment to help school districts and communities understand their current PK-12 system and its level of alignment to education and workforce needs.
-Findings will be used to identify priority areas for coaching and support.
+Applying districts are required to complete the online readiness assessment to help school districts and communities understand their current PK-12 system and its level of alignment to education and workforce needs.
+Findings are used to identify priority areas for coaching and support.